Poll

 Description:

-The goal is to introduce students to the methods and instruments used in marine research, as well as with their possibilities and restrictions.
-After successfully passing the exam students will be able to plan and organize simple research fieldwork i.e. simple lab experiment, and to choose what is important to measure and with which dynamics in order to test hypothesis or monitor possible impact.
+The goal is to familiarize students with methods and instrumentation in marine research, as well as their capabilities and limitations.
+After successfully passing the exam, students will be able to plan and organize a simpler research field trip or a simpler experiment in the laboratory, and choose what is important to measure and at what dynamics in order to test a hypothesis or monitor a possible impact.

 Lectures:

-6. and 7.
-Sampling of sea water.
-Measurements of chemical parameters (nutrients, organic matter, metabolic gases, trace elements).
+5. Taking sea water samples, measuring chemical parameters (nutrients, organic matter, metabolic gases, trace elements).

-11., 12. and 13.
-Biological sampling: plankton, nekton, benthos, sediment samples, Challenges of marine in situ research.
-Preliminary sampling, necessity for quantitative sampling, dynamics of sampling and its importance, samples marking, recording the other data, impact of various factors on sampling.
+8. Biological sampling: plankton, nekton, benthos, sediment samples, preliminary sampling, necessity of quantitative sampling, sampling dynamics and its significance, sample labeling, recording of other data, influence of various factors on sampling (time of day, time of year).

 Literature: